wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Find Wisconsin Inmate Records

 An inmate is confined to an institution, in this case, for disciplinary purposes.
-The institutions generate and maintain reports of the admissions, progress, and release of prisoners within their systems—these items makeup inmate records.
+The institutions generate and maintain reports of prisoners' admissions, progress, and release within their systems—these items make up inmate records.
 Inmate records are available at the state central incarceration centers and the local jail facilities in each county or city.
 The Wisconsin Department of Corrections generates and maintains records concerning inmates in state facilities.
-County law enforcement agencies have oversight of inmate information in their jail facilities.
-A critical difference between a jail and a prison facility is that prison facilities hold inmates for sentences of more than a year while jails detain persons under trial or incarceration penalties for fewer than one year.
+County law enforcement agencies oversee inmate information in their jail facilities.
+A critical difference between a jail and a prison facility is that prison facilities hold inmates for sentences of more than a year.
+In contrast, jails detain persons under trial or incarceration penalties for fewer than one year.

 Are Incarceration Records Public Information in Wisconsin?

-Incarceration records in Wisconsin fall under the category of public records.
-Anyone interested in viewing incarceration records can visit any of the repositories for information.
-There are no restrictions about who is eligible to view incarceration records in Wisconsin.
+Incarceration records in Wisconsin are public; anyone interested in viewing them can visit any repository for information.
+There are no restrictions on who is eligible to view them in Wisconsin.

 What Information is Contained in a Wisconsin Inmate Record?